 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-The E.T. cash-in phenomenon gets a further battering with E.T.
+The E.T. cash-in phenomenon resurfaces with a look at E.T.
 Cola Creams in the edition of Looks Unfamiliar with John Rain, which you can find here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.